enyojs/enyo-dev/CONFIGURATIONS.md

 - new command options, new commands for enyo
 - new --script-safe flag for scripts/server environments
 - documentation
+- true separation of package/project configuration properties
+	- see lists to know which will be in which files
+- the "link" property is now "links"

 ## Enyo Developer Tools